boxyhq/website/blog/2023-03-13-exploring-the-open-source-business-model-and-how-companies-monetize-it.md

 ### Donations

 One of the most popular models is to offer the source code and documentation completely free and let its users donate at their discretion.
-This is normally done for smaller projects and donations can be solicited in various ways, such as a button on the website, a link in a newsletter, a Github donation, or one that I like - buymeacoffee.com.
+This is normally done for smaller projects and donations can be solicited in various ways, such as a button on the website, a link in a newsletter, a GitHub donation, or one that I like - buymeacoffee.com.
 The latter allows you to embed an option into your website or interface and donate at the value of a coffee.
 Although donations are a great way to monetize some projects, this method is not feasible for bigger companies that have complex solutions and large overheads.

 ### Support